kaelanelson/CS205-Final-Project/Writeup/ProblemStatement.md

 ### High Performance Computing

 - The bottleneck for some algorithms is the need for a lot of computation.
 For example, the PageRank algorithm is essentially a loop of matrix multiplications.
 As the dimensions of the matrices are determined by the number of nodes, even a graph with nodes on the order of thousands can be non-trivial to run.
 - There are varying workloads within different parts of the graph.
-Graphs that have uniform density can be evenly divided to ensure balanced workloads but sparse graphs with
+Graphs that have uniform density can be evenly divided by node to ensure balanced workloads.
+Meanwhile, sparse graphs with subsections that are more dense than other might require particular attention for creating balanced workloads across processors.

 ### Big Data